rashidintheworld/excel-automation-project/README.md

 # excel-automation-project

-This project was developed using the Apache POI library in Java and basically processes user-defined numbers through special methods and functions in the util package and transfers the results to an Excel file.
+This project was developed using Java and basically processes user-defined numbers through special methods and functions in the util package and transfers the results to an Excel file.